seek-oss/skuba/docs/cli/lint.md

 On a resource-constrained Buildkite agent, you can limit this with the `--serial` flag.

-`skuba lint` automatically emits Buildkite annotations when it detects that Buildkite environment variables and the `buildkite-agent` binary are present.

-See our [Buildkite guide] to learn more.

 | Option     | Description                                      |
 | :--------- | :----------------------------------------------- |
 | `--debug`  | Enable debug console output (implies `--serial`) |
 | `--serial` | Force serial execution of linting operations     |

+### Annotations

+`skuba lint` automatically emits Buildkite annotations when it detects that Buildkite environment variables and the `buildkite-agent` binary are present.

+See our [Buildkite guide] to learn more.

+`skuba lint` also automatically emits Github annotations when it detects that Buildkite environment variables and the Github API token is set.

+See our [Github guide] to learn more.

 [`skuba format`]: #skuba-format
 [buildkite guide]: ../deep-dives/buildkite.md